JonR45/TekkenNLP/README.md

 - **Dataset**: YouTube top level comments obtained from the YouTube API
 - **Models**: Latent Dirichlet Allocation (LDA), Non-negative Matrix Factorisation (NMF)
 - **Notes**:
-    - LDA model used Bag of Words for vectorizing, NMF used TD-IDF.
+    - LDA model used Bag of Words for vectorizing, NMF used TF-IDF.
     - Bigram and trigram models were created for the LDA model.
 - **Conclusion**: LDA model produced interpretable topics and evaluation scores (coherence 0.44, perplexity -7.47) that met the key results and objective.